 The Barber team shares ideas with you to explore in your own home.

 These reflections have all been generated in response to our collection and our galleries as part of our programme, Barber Home.

-This programme enables the Barber to remain ‘open’ as a place for people to engage with creativity and learning and is also an exciting opportunity for us to work collaboratively with artists and partners during a time of physical closure.
+This programme enables the Barber to remain ‘open’ as a place for people to engage with creativity and learning and is also an exciting opportunity for us to work collaboratively with artists and partners during this time.